dedunu/tech/_posts/2020-06-20-python3-handling-stdin-stderr-and-stdout.md

 ---
 layout: post
-title: Python 3: Handling stdin, stderr and stdout with subprocess
+title: "Python 3: Handling stdin, stderr and stdout with subprocess"
 ---

 I don't like using subprocess that often.
 Using `subprocess` to invoke `curl` instead of using `requests` is not how you should use it.
 But there are valid exceptions.